ericyuxuanye/4-player-chess-jax/README.md

 # 4-Player Chess JAX Environment

-A JAX-native implementation of 4-player chess that supports parallel rollouts for end-to-end reinforcement learning training pipelines.
+A JAX-native implementation written by Claude of a 4-player chess environment that supports parallel rollouts for end-to-end reinforcement learning training pipelines.

 ## Features